 I’ll deal with the eviction issues later.
 I know people back east who can help me network to find roommates, even if I did just shitpost about living with one.
+(Living with people I know, or with friends of people I know, that I can live with.)
 There are also alternative methods of finding an apartment with shitty credit and an eviction on your credit history.

 These super long nights, constant overcast skies, lack of social life, and barren landscape have also worsened my depression.
 Fuck this sunrise after starting work but setting before my shift ends.

 While part of me hates admitting this adventure didn’t work out, I am glad to get out of Missoula and head back to Jersey for now.
 I am glad it worked out while it lasted, meeting all the people that I did, learning about the two-spirit community, working for a company whose people taught me how to give a damn once again, and knowing that I blinded myself with rose-tinted glasses.
-I will be glad to get back to meeting and talking with people from a wide variety backgrounds different from my own Knowing that there are jobs everywhere, even if that means a bit of a commute.
-High taxes, sure, but with it comes a shit load of protections as an employee, and other things Montana doesn’t want to protect.
+I will be glad to get back to meeting and talking with people from a wide variety backgrounds different from my own.
+Knowing that there are jobs everywhere, even if that means a bit of a commute.
+High taxes, sure, but with it comes jobs.

 As my old man emailed me when he said I could come back, ”You need to treat all of this as just another adventure on your life’s journey.
 My journey through life was made so much easier as I knew [my parents] always had a place for me to stay when I needed it.“